 Main Floor Vestibule & Washrooms

-The estimated re-opening of the main floor washrooms & common areas is now expected by June 23rd.
-The renovation includes a complete replacement and upgrade of the existing washroom and common area featuring an accessible family washroom with change table, more spacious women’s washroom, and new cabins, tiling, lighting and flooring through-out.
+The newly renovated main floor washrooms & common areas are now open.
+The renovation included a complete replacement and upgrade of the existing washroom and common area featuring an accessible family washroom with change table, more spacious women’s washroom, and new cabinets, tiling, lighting and flooring through-out.
 It also includes the creation of a new maintenance room which will enable us to consolidate a lot of miscellaneous “stuff” to create the same ambience in this original section of the facility as we enjoy elsewhere.
 The majority of this work has been funded through the City’s life-cycle renewal program.

 Main Floor Link & Multi-Purpose Room

-Link Room renovations began in April with the creation of a separate chair storage room, painting, and improved lighting.
-Work here will resume at the end of June with flooring replacement and the installation of new cabinets.
-Scheduled to complete in July the project will eliminate the need to leave the area for programs that have snack and beverage service, create an enhanced meeting room, and complete the process of aesthetic integration of the heritage facility’s main floor with the Sandhills Phase 1 expansion.
+Link Room renovations began in April with the creation of a separate chair storage room, painting, improved lighting, and new floor to ceiling cabinets for the storage of user group supplies.
+Finishing work is now in progress; Link Room flooring replacement and the repainting of the Multi-Purpose Room.
+Scheduled to complete later this month the project will eliminate the need to leave the area for programs that have snack and beverage service, create an enhanced meeting room, and complete the process of aesthetic integration of the heritage facility’s main floor with the Sandhills Phase 1 expansion.
 This work has been funded by the CBBCA and the City’s Rural Affairs Partnership Program.

 the Millennium Kitchen – Phase 1